-- 1.6 Bullying can be defined as behaviour or language that is offensive, intimidating, malicious or insulting.
-Bullying can use either a single factor in the above definition or a combination where there is an intention to undermine or humiliate another person. - 1.7 Examples of bullying behaviour include: - Insensitive jokes or pranks. - Dismissive, Insulting, or aggressive behaviour. - Ignoring or excluding an individual. - Setting unrealistic deadlines. - Withholding necessary information. - Use of offensive language towards another person - Constantly undervaluing effort. - 1.8 This list is not exhaustive.
+- 3.1 Bullying can be defined as behaviour or language that is offensive, intimidating, malicious or insulting.
+Bullying can use either a single factor in the above definition or a combination where there is an intention to undermine or humiliate another person.

+- 3.2 Examples of bullying behaviour include:

+- Insensitive jokes or pranks.

+- Dismissive, insulting, or aggressive behaviour.

+- Ignoring or excluding an individual.

+- Setting unrealistic deadlines.

+- Withholding necessary information.

+- Coercive controlling behaviour

+- Use of offensive language towards another person.

+- Constantly undervaluing effort.

+- 3.3 This list is not exhaustive.
 The actions listed above must be viewed in terms of the distress they cause the individual.
-It is the perceptions of the recipient that determine whether any action or statement can be viewed as bullying.

-- 1.9 Harassment can be defined as "any conduct based on age, disability, HIV status, domestic circumstances, gender, sexual orientation, gender reassignment, race, colour, language, religion, political, trade union or other opinion or belief, national or social origin, association with a minority, property, birth or other status" which is unreciprocated or unwanted and which affects the dignity of people at work. - 1.10 Harassment is not only unwanted physical contact, assault or propositions but includes suggestive remarks or gestures, pin-ups, graffiti, offensive comments, jokes, and banter based on race, religion, sex, or other personal characteristics.
-This list is not exhaustive. - 1.11 'At work' includes any place where the occasion can be identified with either the requirements of FS or with events associated with work.
-Events can be outside of normal working hours and / or held on outside premises and includes social functions attended by FS contacts.
-It can include any place where FS is operating. - 1.12 Where appropriate third parties such as panel members will be provided with, and agree to, a Code of Conduct that outlines acceptable behaviours. - 1.13 Harassment and / or bullying may be single incidents or a variety of repeated actions.
-The actions may be verbal, non-verbal, written, or physical. - 1.14 It should be noted that certain types of behaviour may seem reasonable to one individual while to another the behaviour is clearly not reasonable.
-Where this is the case, a discussion between the FS Individual and the line manager or Chief Executive Officer [CEO] may be needed in order to clarify that the behaviour is unacceptable.
+It is the perceptions of the recipient that determine whether any action or statement can be viewed as bullying. - 3.4 Harassment can be defined as "any conduct based on age, disability, HIV status, domestic circumstances, gender, sexual orientation, gender reassignment, race, colour, language, religion, political, trade union or other opinion or belief, national or social origin, association with a minority, property, birth or other status" which is unreciprocated or unwanted and which affects the dignity of people at work. - 3.5 Harassment is not only unwanted physical contact, assault or propositions but includes suggestive remarks or gestures, pin-ups, graffiti, offensive comments, jokes and banter based on race, religion, sex or other personal characteristics.
+This list is not exhaustive. - 3.6 'At work' includes any place where the occasion can be identified with either the requirements of the employer, or with events associated with work.
+Events can be outside of normal working hours and / or held on outside premises.
+It can include any place where the Foundation is operating. - 3.7 Where appropriate third parties such as panel members will be provided with, and agree to, a Code of Conduct that outlines acceptable behaviours. - 3.8 Harassment and / or bullying may be single incidents or a variety of repeated actions.
+The actions may be verbal, non-verbal, written, or physical. - 3.9 It should be noted that certain types of behaviour may seem reasonable to one individual while to another the behaviour is clearly not reasonable.
+Where this is the case a discussion between the individuals and the Line Manager may be needed in order to clarify that the behaviour is unacceptable.

-Policy
+4 Policy

-Equality Act 2010
+Equality Act

-- 1.15 The Equality Act 2010 s.26 defines harassment as unwanted conduct [i.e., bullying] related to a relevant protected characteristic, which has the purpose of effect of 'violating' a person's dignity or 'creates an intimidating, hostile, degrading, humiliating or offensive environment'. - 1.16 The unwanted conduct can also be 'of a sexual nature.' - 1.17 The Equality Act 2010 s.27 considers victimisation to be when a person is subjected to a detriment because they make, or are making, or supporting a grievance or grievance made under the Act meaning if they report an incident of harassment or bullying, as defined by the Act [and under this policy], or support a person who is, and are targeted because of this, it can be victimisation.
+- 4.1 The Equality Act 2010 s.26 defines harassment as unwanted conduct (i.e. bullying) related to a relevant protected characteristic, which has the purpose of effect of 'violating' a person's dignity or 'creates an intimidating, hostile, degrading, humiliating or offensive environment'. - 4.2 The unwanted conduct can also be 'of a sexual nature'. - 4.3 The Equality Act 2010 s.27 considers victimisation to be when a person is subjected to a detriment because they make, or are making, or supporting a complaint or grievance made under the Act meaning if they report an incident of harassment or bullying, as defined by the Act (and under this policy), or support a person who is, and are targeted because of this, it can be victimisation.